jacobfulano/covid-mundana/_posts/2020-03-18-I-know-an-exponential.md

 I first began worrying about the spread of COVID-19 in the US after playing around with some open source confirmed cases data.
 At the time - March 8th (it seems so long ago!) - the US had just  over 600 confirmed cases _in the entire country_.

-A quick glance at the data for the early data from South Korea, Italy, and Iran seemed to indicate that they all had similar initial spread, with an exponential growth rate between 0.22 and 0.29.
+A quick glance at the early data from South Korea, Italy, and Iran seemed to indicate that they all had similar initial spread, with an exponential growth rate between 0.22 and 0.29.
 I made the simplifying assumption that the early rate of spread in the United States would be similar.

 I averaged the exponential growth for South Korea, Italy, and Iran, and then fit this to the measly US data.
 This predicted that by March 18th, there would be more than 7,500 confirmed cases in the US.